lamnhan066/language_helper/README.md

 [![codecov](https://codecov.io/gh/lamnhan066/language_helper/graph/badge.svg?token=AIGGNCGOVR)](https://codecov.io/gh/lamnhan066/language_helper)

-Easy way to implement multiple languages (localizations) into your app with minimal effort.
+An easy way to implement multiple languages (localizations) into your app with minimal effort.

 ## Features

 - Easy to control the language translations in your application.
-Automatically use the current device locale in the first open if possible.
+Automatically uses the current device locale upon first open, if possible.

 - You can completely control the translated text with `LanguageConditions`.

-- Supports analyzing which text is missing in specific language.
+- Supports analyzing which text is missing in a specific language.

-- Supports analyzing which text is in your app but not in your language data and vice versa.
+- Supports analyzing which text is in your app but not in your language data, and vice versa.

-- Supports extracting the needed text for translation from all the `.dart` files in your project with a single command `dart run language_helper:generate` (still in the early stages).
+- Supports extracting the needed text for translation from all `.dart` files in your project with a single command. `dart run language_helper:generate` (still in the early stages).
 Original package is [language_helper_generator](https://pub.dev/packages/language_helper_generator).

 ## Usage

-**Here is your translation (Can be created with `language_helper_generator`):**
+**Here is your translation (can be created with `language_helper_generator`):**

 ``` dart
 final en = {